shawnfanAkz/cbaicoin/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build CI AI COIN Core in Unix.
+Some notes on how to build CB AI COIN Core in Unix.

 (For BSD specific instructions, see `build-*bsd.md` in this directory.)

 Note
 ---------------------
-Always use absolute paths to configure and compile CI AI COIN Core and the dependencies.
+Always use absolute paths to configure and compile CB AI COIN Core and the dependencies.
 For example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX